huataihuang/cloud-atlas/source/linux/security/vpn/polipo_proxy_yum.rst

 - `The Polipo Manual <http://www.pps.univ-paris-diderot.fr/~jch/software/polipo/polipo.html>`_
 - `SUSE Linux Enterprise : How to setup a Proxy manually <https://www.suse.com/support/kb/doc/?id=000017441>`_
 - `How to use openSUSE zypper behind a proxy (with authentication) <https://www.claudiokuenzler.com/blog/515/use-opensuse-zypper-behind-with-http-proxy-authenticiation>`_
+- `How to configure a proxy for specific repository only? <https://access.redhat.com/solutions/2272171>`_